ttarnok/instrument-swap-api/README.md

 ### Get the attributes of the specified instrument
 GET `/v1/instruments/{id}`

-Allows you to view an existing intsrument.
+Allows you to view an existing instrument.
 Requires authentication.

 Example
 ```